dolpolo/SVAR/README.md

 ### **Key Findings:**
 - **Uncertainty** is more likely a **cause** of declines in economic activity.
-- **Macroeconomic regimes** should be studied separately due to **inversions** in the relationship between business cycles and uncertainty.
-- **Financial and Macroeconomic uncertainty** need to be studied separatelly as uncertainty sources do to their different dynamics
+- **Financial and Macroeconomic uncertainty** need to be studied separatelly as uncertainty sources exhibits different dynamics.
 - **COVID-19** represent a specific kind of exogenous event.
 During this period both sources of uncertainty affect on impact the business cycle, but on the medium run are affected endogenously by the economic downturn.

 ### **Data Sources:**